Khaledayman9/Car-Logo-Classification/README.md

 **Precision-Recall Trade-offs:** The precision-recall analysis emphasized the importance of balancing these metrics, especially for applications where false positives and false negatives have different consequences.

 # Technologies:
-- Python.
+- Python
-- TensorFlow.
+- TensorFlow
-- Kaggle Notebook.
+- Kaggle Notebook